microsoft/FeatureManagement-Python/README.md

 ### Install the package

-Install the Azure Feature Management client library for Python with [pip][pip]:
+Install the Python feature management client library for Python with [pip][pip]:

 ```bash
 pip install microsoft-feature-management